johnaweiss/HTML-Micro-Templating/readme.md

 ## Records

 A simple newline-delimited list.
 Fieldnames are stated only once, on the first row.
 Uses a single tilde `~` field-delimiter, so no conflict with commas in the data, no escape characters needed.
 To simplify data-entry, it uses no brackets, braces, parens, single-quotes, double-quotes, or angles -- unless it's part of your data.
 Headers must match fieldnames in the template.
-Whitespace surrounding the field-delimiter is ignored.
+Whitespace surrounding the field-delimiter isn't required, and will be ignored.

 ```
 <MT-records hidden id="sculptors">